I'm sure you will agree that turning up the volume on a really bad sound is not the best idea.

 Or you can be really practical with this.

-You can think about the key sales dates that you have in your annual dairy, and then you can make sure that you pair those sales with key messages of your brand, so everything happens in a cyclical, seasonal way that enhances the way that you want to drive sales.
+You can think about the key sales dates that you have in your annual diary, and then you can make sure that you pair those sales with key messages of your brand, so everything happens in a cyclical, seasonal way that enhances the way that you want to drive sales.

 Okay, think about a band made up of different boys.
 Now, these boys completely changed the perception of what it was to be a teenager in the 1960s.